 Patio Screens by Material

-Often, window screen types are classified by what the screens are made from.
-There are many different types of window screen materials:
+Often, patio screen types are classified by what the screens are made from.
+There are many different types of patio screen materials:

 - Vinyl-coated fiberglass: This option is competitively priced and sturdy enough to withstand Texas summers and winters.
 Fiberglass will not corrode, stain or rust, which is important in a region that receives significant rainfall.
 By covering the fiberglass in vinyl and powder-coating it, manufacturers make the structure stronger and even more impervious to the weather.

-- Aluminum: Sun shades from Shading Texas include aluminum options with a scratch-resistant powder coating and a lifetime warranty.
+- Aluminum: Solar screens from Shading Texas include aluminum options with a scratch-resistant powder coating and a lifetime warranty.
 Aluminum designs allow for many color options and will not tear easily, making extruded aluminum slats ideal for security screens.

 - Fabric: Densely woven material is often used for solar shades because it can reduce UV rays and prevent glare, excess heat and even small pests.
 It is designed not to move in the wind and is breathable enough to allow breezes through.

 - Galvanized steel: Galvanized steel screens were popular before the 1960s.
 While they are very durable, they are prone to corrosion, which can be an issue in Texas weather.
 It can also be harder to find fine mesh made from this material, which means small insects may get through.